Andvarinaut: Andvari’s Gift

 Draupnir is a golden ring forged by the dwarves Brokk and Eitri.
 Every ninth day eight new rings will drop out of Draupnir.
-The eight new rings is of equal quality as Draupnir.
+The eight new rings are of equal quality as Draupnir.

-Dromi is the second of the three chains which was used by the Gods to bind the Fenrir wolf.
+Dromi is the second of the three chains which were used by the Gods to bind the Fenrir wolf.